 Family-centered care is defined as “providing services for the whole family to make recovery possible; although the mother is the entry point, the family becomes the client.”
 Since 2015 when Mid-America ATTC first served as the ATTC Center of Excellence on Behavioral Health for Pregnant and Postpartum Women and Their Families (CoE-PPW), we have continued to provide technical assistance on this topic to HHS Region 7.
 The Tools for Treatment website (www.attcppwtools.org) is now supported by Mid-America ATTC funding and will continue to be updated with the latest research, training, and resources.
 Intensive technical assistance is also being offered in the region.
 See below to learn more about these initiatives.

-The Mid-America Addiction Technology Transfer Center (Mid-America ATTC) and the Opioid Response Network (ORN) in Region 7 are sponsoring a 2-part training for peer specialists/recovery coaches or supervisors of peer specialists who want to develop expertise in serving pregnant and parenting families impacted by substance use and/or opioid dependence.
+The Mid-America Addiction Technology Transfer Center (Mid-America ATTC) and the Opioid Response Network (ORN) in Region 7 recently held a 2-part training for peer specialists/recovery coaches or supervisors of peer specialists to develop expertise in serving pregnant and parenting families impacted by substance use and/or opioid dependence.

-The purpose of this training it to better prepare Peer Recovery Support Specialists to meet the diverse needs of pregnant and parenting families in early recovery.
+The purpose of this training is to better prepare Peer Recovery Support Specialists to meet the diverse needs of pregnant and parenting families in early recovery.